IBM/istio101/workshop/exercise-4/README.md

 Now you can access the guestbook via http://169.61.37.141(change it to your EXTERNAL-IP).

-## IBM Frontdoor
+## Set up the Istio Ingress controller to work with IBM Cloud Container Service
 **This feature only works for paid accounts.**

+To have an IBM-provided DNS for Guestbook, you must set up the Istio Ingress controller to route traffic to the Kubernetes Ingress application load balancer (ALB).

-IBM Front Door is IBM container service Ingress controller which is an enhancement of the Kubernetes Ingress Controller.
-The Front Door provides IBM Cloud users with a secure, reliable and scalable high performance network stack to distribute incoming traffic to their applications running on the IBM Cloud Platform.
-The additional features are simply configured as additional annotations in the yaml file and are deployed when configured.
-Some features supported by the Front Door Ingress Controller are:
+The IBM Ingress service provides IBM Cloud users with a secure, reliable, and scalable network stack to distribute incoming traffic to applications on the IBM Cloud.
+If you want to add more configuration, you simply add annotations in the yaml file.
+Learn more about [Ingress for IBM Cloud Container Service](https://console.bluemix.net/docs/containers/cs_ingress.html#ingress).
-* Unique subdomain with a free certificate
-* DNS resolution for the Subdomain
-* SSL (TLS) termination
-* Layer 7 routing
-* Load Balance to an application running on IBM container service
-* Load Balance to an external application (specifying external endpoints)
-* Highly Available Ingress Controller

-In this exercise we'll create an Front Door Ingress.

-### Deploy the Front Door Ingress

-Let's first check the IBM Ingress secret and subdomain information.
+1. Let's first check the IBM Ingress secret and subdomain information.
 ```sh
 bx cs cluster-get guestbook

 ...
 Ingress subdomain:	guestbook-242887.us-east.containers.mybluemix.net
 ```
-Please modify the `guestbook-frontdoor.yaml` `host` attribute with the url accordingly.
+2. Modify the `guestbook-frontdoor.yaml` `host` attribute with the url accordingly.
 After that, run
 ```sh
 kubectl apply -f guestbook-frontdoor.yaml
 ```

-To examine the Ingress, run
+3. To examine the Istio Ingress, run
 ```sh
 kubectl get ingress guestbook-ingress  -o yaml
 ```